albertosarus23/AITfinalproj/README.md

     * Pull request
     * handle version history
   * And account has been made for testing; I'll email you the password
-* (1 points) Make the website indicate "Secure" instead of insecure
-  * use https instead of http
-* (3 points) Learn web design
+* (2 points) Learn web design
   * understand how to do web design so I can make my website much more nicer
   * understand the use of CSS and html
   * learn rendering
-* (3 points) anime.js for possible website animation
+* (2 points) anime.js for possible website animation
   * plain website is alwasys boring, so I would like to do some research on how to make it live with real-time effect
   * use a library anime.js and use its build-in function
-* (2 points) Client side form validation
+* (3 points) Client side form validation using passport.js
-  * I am going to figure out if the user is just submitting a comment.
+  * There are two types of comments in my web.
+One is quick comment, which the user doesn't have to login or register to leave.
+However, this type of comments are only allowed each to submit three times.
+In their session I will record
   * Maybe consider using external sources to handle these problem

-10 points total out of 8 required points
+8 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)